mysliwy112/AM-transcoder/README.md

 -o(ffset) Adds transparent pixels to all sides of image, takes one argument - length of plane to add, when not specified default value is 10.

 -i(gnore) Ignores errors while processing files.

+--images-off Don't extract images.
+When used, image files like these with ".png" extension won't be created.
+Used mainly when you want to get information about ann.
+When used while encoding ann/img only headers will be created.

+--full Fully transcripts ann to mann.
+Writes all possible data to metafile.
+Metafile created in that way can be hard to read.
+But sometimes data used with this flag would me necessary for proper encoding.

+--merge Merges to destination file (Experimental) Merges decoded file to destination metafile.
+Mainly used with --full flag.
+It won't work sometimes, can brake meta file.
+Use at your own risk, do backups.

+--

 ### Warning
 I've stolen this section from sister project [dePIKczer](https://github.com/Dove6/dePIKczer/raw/master/Release/dePIKczer.exe) for decoding .img files.